Recently our Stroke Technique Coach, Abbie Fish, traveled to Oregon to run a clinic with the Southwestern Oregon Community College’s Swim Team.

 To avoid going into further detail what is good about this cross-connection from an anatomical and physiological connection—just know you fire more muscle fibers within a more correct firing pattern than without it.

-So What Does this Cross Connection Have to Do with Swimming?
+So What Does This Cross Connection Have to Do with Swimming?

 Basically, the cross connection ensures the same thing in water that you do on land.
 If a swimmer has correct timing between their arms/legs in the pool—they will have a more efficient stroke.
+Without this cross stroke swimming pattern, swimmers often look choppy, sink between strokes, or kick out of rhythm with their pull.

 Recently on the Swim Like A. Fish blog, Abbie has been dissecting the Freestyle Rotation and the benefits of either rotating A LOT or A LITTLE.
 One of the major benefits of the correct cross-connection in Freestyle is the ability for a swimmer to DECIDE whether they want to rotate A LOT or A LITTLE.
 If you don’t have a good cross-connection, a swimmer will struggle in general with rotation and keeping it equal side-to-side.
 Read more on Freestyle Rotation HERE.